Skip to main content

 Scenario 1: Synology NAS Failure

-1. Replace the failed hardware components
+1. Replace failed hardware

-2. Reconfigure RAID1 on the new or repaired NAS
+2. Reconfigure RAID1 on the new NAS

-3. Restore HyperBackup schedule (targeting Saturday 08:00)
+3. Restore HyperBackup schedule (Saturday 08:00)

-4. Verify successful completion of first backup cycle
+4. Verify first backup cycle completes successfully

 Scenario 2: Hetzner VPS/StorageBox Failure

-1. Provision a new VPS with appropriate specifications
+1. Provision a new VPS

 2. Install proxmox-backup-client:

-5. Test both backup and restore functionality to verify operations
+5. Test backup and restore

 0 2 * * * /usr/local/bin/backup-pbs.sh >> /var/log/backup-cloud.log 2>&1